 Mini Scottish Highland

 Miniature cattle are cute additions to your hobby farms or ranches.
 And the best part is, they have all the best cow attributes but in a miniature version.
-The problem is, they are not cheap.
+When you raise them well, they'll make great pets and can be an ideal homesteading venture for a small family.
+The problem is, these miniature breeds are not cheap.
 Some cows like these miniature Zebu cows start at $1,000 but Highlands can go for up to $6,500 per calf.

-It is up to you to do your research on quality miniature cattle breeders and farms.
+It is up to you to do your research on quality miniature cattle breeders and farms, but the good news is that there are plenty of them here in the United States for you to choose from.
 Reference the International Miniature Cattle registry for more info on where to find these miniature bovines.
 By the time you realize, and once you win the lottery, you'll have the sweetest little mini farm!
 Just be sure to invite us over.

 Do you have mini cows?
 Show us in the comments below!